lumuchris256/Cloud-Based-home-system-/README.md

 # Cloud-Based-home-system-

-System Simulating Home Devices using React,typecsript and .Net asp Api for the Backend and Azure Cloud services
+System Simulating Home Devices using React,typecsript and .Net asp Api for the Backend and Azure Cloud services together

 Device;